vmpr0be/vmpr0be.github.io/content/_index.md

-Enjoyer of hypervisors, windows kernel and static binary analysis, participating in CTFs.
+Enjoyer of hypervisors, windows kernel and static binary analysis, participating in CTFs and research.

 ##### Teams
 - r3kapig